-Amsterdam-London is a very popular air route with flights operating between Amsterdam Schiphol (AMS) and 6 airports around London – Heathrow (LHR), Gatwick (LGW), City (LCY), Luton (LTN), Stansted (STN) and Southend (SEN).
+Amsterdam-London is a very popular air route with flights operating between Amsterdam Schiphol (AMS) and 5 airports around London – Heathrow (LHR), Gatwick (LGW), City (LCY), Luton (LTN), Southend (SEN) and Stansted (STN).

 Flying time generally takes between 45 and 60 minutes although flights into London Heathrow can be delayed slightly by the management of air traffic into rotating stacks.
 As the UK is not part of the European Schengen border agreement you will need to go through passport control at both sides.

-No frills heavyweight Easyjet connects Schiphol to London Luton (up to 6x daily), Gatwick (8x daily), Southend (2x daily) and Stansted (4x daily) using Airbus A319/A320 aircraft.
+No frills heavyweight Easyjet connects Schiphol to London Luton (up to 7x daily), Gatwick (up to 8x daily), Southend (0-1x daily) and Stansted (2-3x daily) using Airbus A319/A320 aircraft.
 Return prices start at about £80/€95 when including checked luggage.

 At Amsterdam Schiphol, Easyjet check-in desks are located at Departures Hall 3 – usually queues are not too bad except for peak times – and flights depart from budget pier H.

-British Airways (Oneworld alliance) flies from Amsterdam to London Heathrow (8x daily), London Gatwick (3x daily) and London City airport (5x daily) with a reduced schedule at weekends.
+British Airways (Oneworld alliance) flies service from Amsterdam to London Heathrow (up to 7x daily), London Gatwick (up to 3x daily) and London City airport (up to 7x daily).